 - Described as: “Striking, orange-red and easy to grow, Torch is not too tall for the garden and literally enjoys the hot weather.”

 - From Harris Seeds 1951 Catalog: “Torch Tithonia produces a multitude of long-stemmed orange-scarlet blooms often 3″ inches across.
 The plants grow waist-high and start blooming early.
 As easy to grow as Zinnias; not troubled by insects or diseases.
 You’ll want this new ornamental flower in your garden.”

 The editors shared this about the Mexican Sunflower in 1951:

 “Tithonias of the past made tall, weedy plants, and they flowered late, but ‘Torch’ rarely exceeds 4′ feet and will begin to flower in early summer from spring-sown seed.

 Torch Tithonia started to bloom by July 12th and grew up to make a 4-foot bushy plant with heavy leaves and brilliant orange flowers measuring 4″ inches across and kept coming until cold weather.”

 Tithonia Plant Propagation

-Grow Tithonia plants from seed.
+Grow Tithonia Mexican sunflowers from seed.
 At the onset of cold weather, start them indoors.
 During warmer months, set them outdoors.
-Remember keeping the soil moist until the Tithonia seeds sprout is key.

-If cold is not a problem in your area, start Tithonia seeds outside.
+If the cold is not a problem in your area, start Tithonia flower seeds outside.
 Otherwise, start them inside about 8 weeks before the last frost.

-The seeds should be placed shallowly on the soil surface to allow germination.
-The germination process takes anywhere from 7 to 14 days with an optimal temperature of 70 degrees F.
+The Mexican sunflower seeds should be placed shallowly on the soil surface to allow germination.
+The germination process takes anywhere from 7 to 14 days with an optimal temperature of 70° degrees Fahrenheit.